Wattrelos

-Wattrelos ([watʁəlo]; archaic Waterlo) is a commune in the Nord department in the Nord-Pas de Calais region of northern France.
+Wattrelos ([watʁəlo]; archaic Waterlo) is a commune in the Nord department in the Hauts-de-France region of northern France.
 It is located on the border with Belgium, northeast of the city of Lille.
 The fifth-largest component of the Métropole Européenne de Lille, Wattrelos borders the communes of Roubaix, Tourcoing and Leers in France and the communes of Mouscron and Estaimpuis in Belgium.

+History

+The Hôtel de Ville was completed around 1914 and the façade was modernised in 1968.